 - Exhibiting firearms within 1,000 feet of a school.

 Each profession is different.
-If you have questions about your charges and their impact on your career, call Goldman Wetzel and request a consult with our defense attorneys.
+If you have questions about your charges and their impact on your career, call Goldman Wetzel and request a consultation with lewd and lascivious.

 How Can Goldman Wetzel Help Protect My Professional License?